 Santa Monica State Beach

 The pride of the city is its beaches, so reveling by the ocean is a given, whether a picnic or watching any number of beachside events.
-Many of the famous attractions at Santa Monica State Beach are accessible to visitors of different abilities and there are ramps and paths on the sand for increased navigability.
-Beach wheelchairs are also available to rent free of charge from three Perry’s Cafe locations on Ocean Front Walk – one located north of the pier near Arizona Avenue and the other two located south of the pier near Ocean Park Boulevard.
+Many of the famous attractions at Santa Monica State Beach are accessible to visitors of different abilities and there are ramps and pathways on the sand for increased navigability.
+Beach/all-terrain wheelchairs are available to rent free of charge from three Perry’s Cafe locations on Ocean Front Walk – one located north of the pier near Arizona Avenue and the other two located south of the pier near Ocean Park Boulevard.
 Visit the Accessible Santa Monica Beach map to view accessible pathways to the water, universally accessible playgrounds and all Santa Monica beach wheelchair rental locations.

 Playgrounds at Santa Monica Beach